FerriolCalvet/geneidXmask/README.md

 2. Define the input parameters:
   - Uncompressed FASTA file with `.fa` termination.
-  - Taxid of the species to annotate or from the closest relative described.
+  - Taxid of the species to annotate or from the closest relative with a described taxid.
   - A repeats file can be optionally provided to the program, otherwise these repeats will be automatically chosen.
+  - Also a set of proteins can be provided or otherwise they are automatically chosen.
   - See [GeneidX](https://github.com/guigolab/geneidx) repository for more parameters that can be tuned.

+## Work in progress
+  - It is recommended to clone the repository and then run the pipeline from there.
+  - So far the output of the predictions is not stored in the path indicated when running the pipeline, but in output/species/{taxid of the species}.
+  - If you are running the pipeline multiple times, it is recommended that you define a directory for downloading the docker/singularity images to avoid having to download them multiple times.
+See `singularity.cacheDir variable` in `nextflow.config`.